1540 SOCIETY OF JESUS (Jesuits)

 1543 GOA (India)

 A pupil of the Ari, he was respected both in and out of Eretz Israel.
-Vital was the author of many Kabbalist, talmudic and Biblical works including Etz Chaim (Tree of Life) on Lurian Kabbalah, and Lekutai Torah (Gleanings of Torah).
-He had sole possession of the Ari's writings, and most of our knowledge of the Ari's life and teachings are from Vital.
+Vital was the author of many Kabbalistic, talmudic and Biblical works including Etz Chaim (Tree of Life) on Lurian Kabbalah, and Lekutai Torah (Gleanings of Torah).
+He had sole possession of the Ari's writings, and most of our knowledge of the Ari's life.
+Most of our knowledge of the Ari's life and teachings are from Vital.

 1543 MARTIN LUTHER (1481-1545) (Germany)